yoon570/yoonl_repo/memory_visualization/README.md

 *****
 STAGE 1: Constant Stride Compression
 The algorithm first finds Byte-sized characters that repeat at a constant interval.
 The algorithm then compresses this "constant stride" into two characters.
-The specifics of what data is included in these characters is not permitted for disclosure.
+This algorithm is an extrapolation of Run Length Encoding.
+See https://en.wikipedia.org/wiki/Run-length_encoding The specifics of what data is included in these characters is not permitted for disclosure.

 STAGE 2: Byte Sequence Encoding